 Master of Arts in Museum Studies

-The Master of Arts degree in Museum Studies is a 33-unit curriculum that can be completed in two to three years, if attending full-time with the thesis option.
+The Master of Arts degree in Museum Studies is a 33-unit curriculum that can be completed in two to three years, if attending full-time with the thesis or written comprehensive examination option.
 The program is designed to provide professional training in major areas of museum work, building upon students’ previous academic studies in museum-related disciplines by emphasizing practical experience, professionalism and important developments in Museum Studies.

 Areas of emphasis include Museum Management and Fundraising, Curatorship, Registration/Collections Management, Exhibition Design, Cultural Property Law and Protection and Museum Education and Public Programming.